 The "result" parameter currently only exists on the server even though the hook is shared.
 It will always be nil on the client.
 If you need the round result on the client, you will have to send it yourself.

 TTTCheckForWin (no parameters)

 Called repeatedly during the round.
 The default implementation checks for the normal TTT win conditions (traitors dead, innocents dead, time running out).
 You can use this hook to add your own win conditions (or replace the existing ones).
 The hook must return WIN_NONE if the round should keep going.
 Otherwise, it must return WIN_TRAITOR, WIN_INNOCENT or WIN_TIMELIMIT.

 TTTDelayRoundStartForVote (no parameters)

 Called just before starting the Preparation phase.
 If this hook returns true, the start of that phase will be delayed by 30 seconds.
+You can return a second value that will override the 30 seconds with your own delay.
 You can use this for custom map voting systems and such.
-By default it is used to prevent new rounds from starting while a vote is occurring.

 Called to determine what colour a player's name should be on the scoreboard.
 Hence, it must return a Color object, or return nil (or nothing at all).
 The "ply" parameter contains a player object, so you can for example check the player's SteamID and give certain people a special colour.
 Note that TTT also uses this hook for the default colours, so you should return nil for players that you do not want to do anything special with.